johnktaylor/user_repository_service/README.md

 - **Expected Response:**
   The service processes the message and sends a response, including a status, message, and a new signature, to the `user_repository_responses` queue.

+### Additional Development Details

+A good point of reference for how to use the service programmatically would be integration_tests.py

 ## Advanced Message Security Details

 ### Message Signing